Grigore Filipescu: Final projects

 While valued by the Western media, Filipescu had a fairly negative image in his own country, where, he noted, the major current of thought was pro-Laval and pro-Mussolini.
 In that context, Filipescu also began challenging the Romanian far-right's claim to an intellectual monopoly on anti-communism, arguing that war and fascism carried the added risk of making the world ripe for a communist takeover.
 He later also argued that agitation by fascist groups would only strengthen the left, citing the French riots of 1934 being followed by the consolidated Popular Front.
-He also noted that Romanian far-right groups were farcical, in that they had no respect for property rights, proposing instead a nationalism that was both "civilized" and "generous".
+He noted that Romanian far-right groups were farcical, in that they had no respect for property rights, proposing instead a nationalism that was both "civilized" and "generous".
 Filipescu insisted that the best defense against communism was not fascism, but rather a "strengthened coalition of the moderate parties."
 He supported the Spanish Republic in the Spanish Civil War, which he identified as "less of a fight between two doctrines, and more of a fight between Germany and Great Britain."

+Filipescu earned accolades from the Crusade of Romanianism, which was a leftist dissidence of the Iron Guard.
+Through I. Valoda, the Crusaders described him as the "Romanian figure who is staunchest in his fight for the truth".
+As paraphrased by Valoda, Filipescu had argued that the "black internationalism" of fascism was the same as "communist tyranny".
 Filipescu's condemnation of Italian, German and Portuguese participation at the funerals of Ion Moța and Vasile Marin (organized by the Iron Guard in January 1937) drew notice from the Swiss, French and Dutch press.
 The event also reconciled him with Carol, who took advice from Filipescu and the PNȚ's Ion Mihalache on how to handle the fascist crisis.